EnterpriseDB/barman/doc/barman-cloud-restore.1.md

 # DESCRIPTION

 This script can be used to download a backup previouslymade with `barman-cloud-backup` command.
-Currently only AWS S3 is supported.
+Currently AWS S3 and Azure Blob Storage are supported.
-Tablespaces are restored in the original location.

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by EnterpriseDB.